aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/hanukkah-readings/midrash-maaseh-hanukkah-bet-retelling-of-megillat-antiokhus-as-midrash-aggadah.html.md

 <td style="vertical-align:top;">
 <div class="english">
 At the time Yisrael would expect that from the eastern mountains, maybe Persian idolaters would come to help them.
 Then this was angering to Matityahu the high priest, and he said to him, to Ḥashmonai, "And isn't written, 'Cursed is the man who places flesh as his strength and turns his heart from YHWH[foot]Jeremiah 17:5[/foot],' and 'Blessed is the man who trusts in YHWH and whose only trust is in YHWH[foot]Jeremiah 17:7[/foot]?'"
 And he said, "You have spoken well.
-I and my seven sons and you and your five sons are like the twelve tribes of YAH, witness to Yisrael[foot]Psalm 122:4[/foot].
+I and my seven sons and you and your five sons are like the twelve tribes of YAH, witness to Yisrael[foot]Psalms 122:4[/foot].
 I trust that the blessed Holy One will do miracles and wonders for us."
 And they fasted and wore sackcloth and ashes to beg for mercy from before the God of Heaven, the help and shield of Yisrael.
 And when they finished praying they arise from crouching on their knees and composed their thoughts.
 Faster than eagles, stronger than lions they were, and made war on the people and killed a great many kills.
 </div></td></tr>